rozlynboutin/microbiome_helper/Quick-Introduction-to-GNU-Parallel.md

 There are many other possible options for GNU Parallel as well, which you can read about [here](https://www.gnu.org/software/parallel/man.html).

-## Running blastp in parallel
+## Running blastp commands with GNU parallel

 To demonstrate how to run basic commands in parallel we'll be running blastp on a number of different FASTA files (see above for how to download them) simultaneously.
 Note that blastp supports multi-threading (e.g. a single job can be split over multiple CPUs), but this isn't the case for all programs.

 Often in bioinformatics we want to repeat a command over a large number of files.
 In this example there are 10 files we want to run blastp on with the same options.
-With the below parallel command we'll run blastp on two files at a time with 1 thread allocated for each file.
+With the below _parallel_ command we'll run blastp on two files at a time with 1 thread allocated for each file.

     mkdir blastp_outfiles